graphteon/juriko-cli/README.md

 ### Provider Selection

-When you first run JURIKO, you'll be presented with an interactive interface to:
+When you first run KILOCODE, you'll be presented with an interactive interface to:

 1. **Select your preferred LLM provider** (Anthropic, OpenAI, Grok, or Local)
 2. **Choose a model** from the available options for that provider